Pan-genotypic regimens are now recommended as first-line treatment for people with chronic hepatitis C infection (Table 2).

-The first pan-genotypic regimen for the treatment of genotypes 1–6 HCV was the combination of sofosbuvir plus velpatasvir.[40,41] Sofosbuvir (NS5B inhibitor) plus velpatasvir (NS5A inhibitor) is a coformulated, once-daily, single-pill regimen.
-The recommended treatment duration is 12 weeks for all patients.
-Rates of SVR ≥ 95% were reported in clinical trials.
-Patients with genotype (Gt) 3 HCV who have cirrhosis and/or in whom peginterferon (pegIFN) plus ribavirin has previously failed have been observed to have slightly lower rates of SVR (89%–93%).[41]
-For this group, consider adding ribavirin to the treatment regimen (Table 2 and Table 3).
-Patients with decompensated liver disease should also be treated with sofosbuvir plus velpatasvir plus ribavirin (see Treatment of decompensated liver disease).
+The first pan-genotypic regimen for the treatment of genotypes 1–6 HCV was the combination of sofosbuvir plus velpatasvir.
+[49,50] Sofosbuvir (NS5B inhibitor) plus velpatasvir (NS5A inhibitor) is a coformulated, once-daily, single-pill regimen.
+The recommended treatment duration is 12 weeks for all patients (Table 2 and Table 3).
+Rates of SVR≥95% were reported in clinical trials.
+Patients with genotype (Gt) 3 HCV who have cirrhosis and/or in whom peginterferon (pegIFN) plus ribavirin has previously failed have been observed to have slightly lower rates of SVR (89%–96%).[50,51] Patients with decompensated liver disease should be treated with sofosbuvir plus velpatasvir plus ribavirin; the addition of ribavirin has been associated with higher rates of SVR in people with decompensated liver disease (see Treatment of decompensated liver disease).

-The most common adverse events in clinical trials were headache, fatigue, nausea and nasopharyngitis; rates were not significantly different compared with placebo.[40,41] Sofosbuvir and its main metabolite GS-331007 are renally excreted.
-In view of emerging data supporting the safety of sofosbuvir in people with severe renal impairment, the United States Food and Drug Administration (FDA) has recommended that no dosage adjustment of sofosbuvir-based regimens is required in patients with mild, moderate or severe chronic kidney disease (CKD), including those on dialysis.[42]
-An update to the Australian product information is anticipated (see People with severe renal impairment).
+The most common adverse events in clinical trials were headache, fatigue, nausea and nasopharyngitis; rates were not significantly different compared with placebo.
+[49,50] Sofosbuvir and its main metabolite GS-331007 are renally excreted; however, no dose adjustment for sofosbuvir-containing regimens is required for patients with renal impairment, including those with end-stage renal disease (ESRD) requiring dialysis (see see People with severe renal impairment).
 The combination of sofosbuvir plus velpatasvir is safe and well tolerated even in people with decompensated cirrhosis (see Treatment of decompensated liver disease).

 Glecaprevir plus pibrentasvir is also approved for people who did not respond to prior therapy with regimens containing IFN, pegIFN, ribavirin and/or sofosbuvir, as well as those previously treated with an NS5A inhibitor without prior treatment with an NS3/4A protease inhibitor (Table 3).
 Glecaprevir plus pibrentasvir should not be used for people in whom treatment that included both an NS3/4A protease inhibitor and an NS5A inhibitor has previously failed.
 The recommended treatment duration varies from 8 to 16 weeks according to prior treatment history, HCV genotype and the presence of cirrhosis (Table 3).
 A detailed discussion of the recommended management of non-responders to HCV therapy is presented in Salvage therapy.